ai/audio-recorder-polyfill/README.md

 Try it in **[online demo].**

-* **Spec compatible.** In the future when other browsers will support `MediaRecorder` too, you will be able to remove polyfill.
+* **Spec compatible.** In the future when other browsers will support `MediaRecorder`, you will be able to remove polyfill.
 * **Small.** Less than 1 KB (minified and gzipped).
 No dependencies.
   It uses [Size Limit] to control size.
 * **One file.** In contrast to other recorders, this polyfill uses